MMH1997/TransformerNetworks/README.md

 # Deep Transformer Networks.
-Applying a transformer-based model to classify the levels of Ozone in center of Madrid (Plaza España station).
-We also make the predictions with other machine learning models such as Multi Layer Perceptron Netwroks, Long-short term memory networks or Random Forest.
+We apply a transformer-based model to classify the levels of Ozone in center of Madrid (Plaza España station).
+We also evaluate the performance in the same task of other machine learning algorithms such as Multi Layer Perceptron Netwroks, Long-Short Term Memory networks and Random Forest.

 ## Data
 Data was extracted from public sources (http://www.aemet.es/ and https://datos.madrid.es/portal/site/egob).
 Data was previously preprocessed.
-Previous values were imputed in NA and in outlier cases (3Q + 3*IQR and 1Q - 3*IQR).
+It consisted firstly in the imputation of the previous value in missing values and in outlier values (3Q + 3*IQR and 1Q - 3*IQR).
+Then, we unified all data in an hourly format.
-The predictor variables used are:
+The predictor variables used were:

 -Hourly NO concentration in Plaza España Station.